Logo

 Lee Iacocca helped donate a generator for the Malawi VitaMeal plant.

-Lee Iacocca led the fundraising campaign to enable Lehigh University to adapt and use vacant buildings formerly owned by Bethlehem Steel, including Lee Iacocca Hall on the Mountaintop Campus of Lehigh University.
+Lee Iacocca led the fundraising campaign to enable Lehigh University in Bethlehem, Pennsylvania, to adapt and use vacant buildings formerly owned by Bethlehem Steel, including Lee Iacocca Hall on the Mountaintop Campus at the university.

 Lee Iacocca played Park Commissioner Lido in "Sons and Lovers", the 44th episode of Miami Vice, which premiered on May 9,1986.